hpatches/hpatches-benchmark/benchmarks/matching/README.md

 ```

 > **Remark:** by construction, the dissimilarity value should increase along each column.

+The format of the patch-images and their identifiers is discussed [here](../../README.md#reading-patches).

 We can define this file more formally as follows.
 Let `im_a` and `im_b` be the identifiers of two patch-images.
 Let `nn(im_a.idx,im_b,n)` be the *index* of the *n*-th nearest neighbour of a patch `im_a.idx` to the patches in image `im_b`.
 Furthermore, let ``ds(im_a.idx,im_b,n)`` be the corresponding dissimilarity value.
 Then the file content is as follows: